+- 7.1.
 Proposals for development need to consider the constraints and opportunities that the site represents to ensure that the layout and design respond to the specifics of the site.
-The main constraints and opportunities associated with this site are:

-- The setting of the Protected Monument ('L'Islet Dolmen' ref No: PM91) and potentially considerable archaeological interest at this site, providing the opportunity for further information on the history of the area. - Buildings in the area have a variety of architectural styles, which offers a wider choice of building form and materials.
+The main constraints and opportunities associated with this site are: - The setting of the Protected Monument ('L'Islet Dolmen' ref No: PM91) and potentially considerable archaeological interest at this site, providing the opportunity for further information on the history of the area. - Buildings in the area have a variety of architectural styles, which offers a wider choice of building form and materials.
 The opportunity for sustainable construction is encouraged. - Granite walls are a distinctive characteristic of the area.
-Granite boundary walls, with hedging in some areas, could be used to help integrate the development into its context. - Sensitive adjoining residential amenity areas constrain the location and scale of proposed buildings. - The site includes existing trees; careful design offers an opportunity for their retention and integration into the design of the development. - The existing field has limited biodiversity.
-Development of the site offers an opportunity to improve biodiversity. - The site offers an opportunity to locate and orientate the buildings to face south, which in combination with the internal layout, façade and landscape design can reduce energy demand by maximising passive solar gains in winter months whilst allowing for passive cooling in summer months. - The existing site access and egress will not meet current standards.
+Granite boundary walls, with hedging in some areas, could be used to help integrate the development into its context. - Sensitive adjoining residential amenity areas constrain the location and scale of proposed buildings. - The site includes existing trees; careful design offers an opportunity for their retention and integration into the design of the development. - Development of the site offers an opportunity to improve biodiversity. - The site offers an opportunity to locate and orientate the buildings to face south, which in combination with the internal layout, façade and landscape design can reduce energy demand by maximising passive solar gains in winter months whilst allowing for passive cooling in summer months. - The existing site access and egress will not meet current standards.
 To ensure safe access and egress on the site, it will be necessary to a create a new compliant service road.
-The demolition of Quantock Cottage is likely to provide the opportunity to create a new service road into the site. - For the avoidance of doubt, if Quantock Cottage is to be demolished to provide a new access into the site, the proposal would need to include a replacement dwelling as part of the residential development.
-The demolition of Quantock Cottage is acceptable in principle as the property is not a protected building, not sited within a Conservation Area, and does not contribute significantly to the character of the area to warrant its retention. - There is an opportunity to retain and improve pedestrian and cycle access to Sandy Lane.
+The demolition of Quantock Cottage is likely to provide the opportunity to create a new service road into the site. - Quantock Cottage has been subject to a desktop survey to assess its potential to be added to the Protected Buildings List.
+A decision was made not to protect the building.
+The demolition of Quantock Cottage is acceptable in principle as the property is not a protected building, not sited within a Conservation Area, and does not contribute significantly to the character of the area to warrant its retention.
+If Quantock Cottage is to be demolished to provide a new access into the site, the proposal would need to include a replacement dwelling as part of the residential development. - The existing site entrance should solely be used for pedestrian access. - 7.2.

-7.1.
 Image 9 illustrates the areas of potential amenity conflict, sun path, access point, Protected Monument and views into and out of the site.